codeforsanjose/codeforsanjose.github.io/README.md

-# Temporary Readme for Open Source San José website redesign branch
+# Open Source San José Website

-Please clone from and push changes to this branch if you are participating in the website redesign project.
+Please clone this repository and push any changes to the branch you are working on.

-We will be using the built in Projects tab Kanban board for project management, following Bonnie Wolfe's(of Hack for LA) process.
+We use the built-in **Projects tab Kanban board** for task tracking and project management, following best practices inspired by Bonnie Wolfe (Hack for LA).

+## Introduction

+Open Source San José is a local volunteer organization dedicated to advancing civic innovation in South Bay Area.
+This website serves as the central hub for learning about the organization, its projects, and ways to contribute.

+Our redesign branch focuses on improving usability, accessibility, and maintainability of the site, while making it easier for new contributors to get involved.

 ## How To Run

 Host a local version of the Open Source San José website to make changes.

-For set up, open the command line and run the following code.
+To run a local version of the Open Source South Bay Area website and make changes, follow these steps:

 1. **Clone the project** to download the project file onto your local computer.
    `git clone https://github.com/codeforsanjose/codeforsanjose.github.io`